 - being constantly anxious

 - being unable to relax

 - avoiding anything that might trigger distressing memories or feelings

 - becoming socially isolated

 PTSD can lead to problems in relationships and at work, including irritability, anger and substance misuse, particularly alcohol.

 While some symptoms, such as nightmares, are normal in the weeks following a traumatic event, symptoms that last longer than this can indicate a problem.

-Should this happen to you, it's important to seek the advice of your GP as soon as possible.
+If this happens to you, it's important to get advice from a GP as soon as possible.

-If you haven't already done so, register with a GP, tell them you served and are a veteran, and bring to their attention any health problems relating to your time in the armed forces.
+If you have not already done so, register with a GP, tell them you served in the armed forces and are a veteran, and bring to their attention any health problems relating to your time in service.